NCL-TAIHU/RAG/README.md

 ## 📌 TODO / Future Work

-- [ ] Add runtime monitoring and logging (e.g., W&B integration)
-- [ ] Centralize configuration handling
-- [ ] Build CLI for orchestration
+- [ ] Implement Samplers for sampling Benchmark
-- [ ] Support multiple datasets and automatic evaluation loops
+- [ ] Implement Metadata filtering using ElasticSearch in ElasticSearchFilter

 ---